surendergupta/XCountriesSearch/README.md

 - Card: To display flags and country name on Card that used many time
 - Home: To display card component multiple time and Home Page also
 - Api: To getCountries Data from API_ENDPOINTS
+- Search: search using debounce

 ### `Vercel App Deployment`

-Deployed Link: [https://xcountries-phi.vercel.app/](https://xcountries-phi.vercel.app/) to view it in your browser.
+Deployed Link: [https://x-countries-search-one-lovat.vercel.app/](https://x-countries-search-one-lovat.vercel.app/) to view it in your browser.